-Governments use taxpayer’s money to pay people to perform tasks poorly, and describe this as creating jobs.
+Governments use taxpayer money to pay people to perform tasks poorly and describe this as creating jobs.
 “We created a hundred thousand jerbs,” they boast, having wasted billions of dollars on a bureaucracy nobody needed.
 Then they overtax companies that build real employment.
 If they wanted to ‘create’ jobs, governments would make all employment 100% tax-deductible.
 There would not be one unemployed person in the United States.
 Of course, that would require a simultaneous privatizing of nearly all government departments.

 Makers and Takers

 Governments cannot create real employment; only private enterprise can do that.
 Consider where money or value comes from in the first place.
 Some make money while others take it from them – makers and takers.
 Those earning or generating money in private enterprise create wealth out of thin air, through labor.
 A fruit shop owner buys fruit wholesale and sells it retail.
-If you work for him, then you are a vital part of this process.
+If you work for him, you are a vital part of this process.
 Congratulations – you are a maker.